Greek Yogurt Donuts

 Ingredients and substitutes

-- Sugar - These are of course sweet, but you can reduce the sugar by almost half if you want.
+- Sugar – These are, of course, sweet, but you can reduce the sugar by almost half if you want.

-How to make Greek yogurt donuts
+Step-by-step: How to make Greek yogurt donuts

-Pro tip - I like to use my cast-iron pot as it retains heat well and I prefer to use my thermometer to ensure the oil is at the right temperature.
+Pro tip – I like to use my cast-iron pot as it retains heat well, and I prefer to use my thermometer to ensure the oil is at the right temperature.

 - Dry ingredients – Combine the flour with baking powder and salt.
 And set aside.